pandacloud1/DEVOPS/Ansible/Initial_configuration/config.md

-# Ansible Configuration for Ubuntu
+# Ansible Configuration for linux
 NOTE: The below steps to be performed in the master & the nodes

 ## Set hostname for master & nodes (Optional)